 The train moves off, the bustle settles and the rhythm starts again.
 Here comes the ticket inspector.

 "Tickets from Crewe.
-Any tickets from Crewe.”
+Any tickets from Crewe?”
 People pass their tickets and he clips them with a glance and no smile.
-Did he really want to spend his days' clipping tickets on a train to Liverpool?
-Maybe, I mean its not a challenging job, but it’s not a bad job.
+Did he actually want to spend his days clipping tickets on a train to Liverpool?
+Maybe, I mean it’s not a challenging job, but it’s not a bad job.
 Would I want to be a ticket inspector?
 I've never really thought about it, but now that I am, I don’t think it's so bad.
 It beats life in a cubicle surely?

 The train moves on.

 Why do we always stop at Hartford?
 The ticket man won't bother making his rounds here.
-He probably doesn't understand why we stop their either, but he's not paid to make those decisions.
+He probably doesn't understand why we stop there either, but he's not paid to make those decisions.

-The starring businessman has gone now.
+The staring businessman has gone now.
 He must have gotten off unnoticed at Crewe.
 Lots of people come and go through Crewe.
-In his place, a slightly balding man dressed casually sits reading a copy of ‘The Sun’ - Britains biggest-selling newspaper.
+In his place, a slightly balding man dressed casually sits reading a copy of ‘The Sun’ - Britain’s biggest-selling newspaper.
 I know that because it says so on the front page.
-Page three is adorned by a full-size picture of yet another 18-year-old beauty baring her breasts in the hope that what God gave her will bring her all of what he didn't give her.
+Page three is adorned by a full-size picture of yet another 18-year-old beauty baring her breasts in the hope that what God gave her will bring her all of what he didn't.
 Everyone who knows her will be talking about her today, and all the guys she knows will buy the paper.
-Her Dad will remember her first steps and tomorrow another beautiful dreamer will show everyone who reads the sun what the sun rarely sees.
+Her Dad will remember her first steps, then tomorrow another beautiful dreamer will show everyone who reads the sun what the sun rarely sees.
 It’s ironic I suppose.